RanaMostafaAbdElMohsen/TurtleBot_Ros/docs/GettingStarted.md

       - `commit your changes`
       - push your code
       - Make a `Pull request` and request review from other two in teams
-      - If it runs successfully on our instances:
+      - If it runs successfully on our instances
       - Authorized to be push to `master` branch

 ## Useful Tutorial Links
 Found a turtorial on turtle_ros where I can perform localization and create a map etc...
 Tutorial link : [Click Here](https://www.youtube.com/playlist?list=PLK0b4e05LnzZA_fWYi1_VEuBzNw9BGo6s&fbclid=IwAR39AzthImdkdXIoZ23oz6d5_kM8vbEb2z-jmNkq4VQ6qI12-wcaGFyi5t4)

 ## Progress so far
-Video 1 from Playlist
+- Done Video 1 from Playlist
+- In progress Video 2 `(16 min)`